nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

    HP ILO
       Integrated Lights-Out.
 A remote management tool used for server administration.

-   Hypervisor
-      A piece of software, firmware, or hardware that creates and manages VMs.

-   Hypervisor
-      A virtual machine monitor or VMM that creates and runs virtual machines.

-   Hypervisor
-      Responsible for the execution of virtualized forensic images.
-Manages resources and ensures isolation between different instances.

    ifconfig
       A system administration utility in Unix-like operating systems to configure, control, and query TCP/IP network interface parameters.